Do you pay attention to how your organization is operating as well as how it’s performing?

 You’ll find my Culture Leadership Charge episodes and more on my my Vimeo channel.
 If you like what you see, please follow me there.Don't miss @scedmonds #Culture #Leadership #Charge video series now on @Vimeo http://drtc.me/vimeo Click To Tweet

-Photo © istockphoto.com/andresrimaging.
+Photo © Vladimir Voronin – Adobe Stock.
 All rights reserved.

 Disclosure of Material Connection: Some of the links in the post above are “affiliate links.”
-This means if you click on the link and purchase the item, I will receive an affiliate commission.
-Regardless, I only recommend products or services I use personally and believe will add value to my readers.
-I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”
+This means if you click on the link and purchase the item, Chris will receive an affiliate commission.
+Regardless, Chris only recommend products or services he uses personally and believes will add value to his readers.
+Chris is disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”